yell0w4x/cobra/README.md

-# CoBRA - COmprehensive Backing up and Restoreation Archiver
+# CoBRA - COmprehensive Backing up and Restoration Archiver

 Cobra is a tool for creating, managing and restoring backups.
 It is designed to cover docker powered applications as well as it allows backing up of